jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-Of course, it would be meaningless if digital therapeutics were accessible, available, affordable and acceptability if there were not effective tools to help people with substance use disorders and other mental illness.
+Of course, it would be meaningless if digital therapeutics were accessible, available, and acceptable if there were not effective tools to help people with substance use disorders and other mental illness.

 The gold standard for evidence of treatment effectiveness is the randomized controlled trial or RCTs where patients are randomly assigned to receive the treatment in question vs. a control condition that does not include that treatment.